cirosantilli/markdown-style-guide/README.md

 # Lists

-- For unordered lists, only use the hyphen `-` marker, followed by one space:
+- Use the hyphen marker followed by one space `- `  for unordered lists.

     Rationale:

     - asterisk `*` can be confused with bold or italic markers.
-    - plus sign `+` is very rare.
+    - plus sign `+` is not popular.

-- For ordered lists, use only the marker `1.`.
+- For ordered lists, only use the marker `1.`.

     Good: